-After grueling shopping season, Amazon.com parties hard
+After herculean shopping season, Amazon.com parties hard

 - Man shot during protests of Breitbart editor Milo Yiannopoulos' speech at UW; suspect arrested WATCH

-The event sprawled across the stadium’s entire structure.
+Friday’s event sprawled across the stadium’s entire structure.
 The main concourse seemed like a cross between a rave and a very large Montessori kindergarten, where Amazonians focused on making art with strings and plastic cylinders amid the thumping, deafening music.

 People strolled under an exhibit of so-called “interesting finds,” weird items bought on the Amazon site, including giant inflatable pretzels, Sriracha-sauce-themed lunchboxes and kangaroo and tiger masks.
 An acrobat in tightfitting fluorescent clothing hung above the crowds, a spectacle straight out of an avant-garde circus.